SAP/yeoman-ui/README.md

 * use debounce when watching changes to input fields
 * cleanup code
     * remove redundant css
-* implement ability for yeomanui to call methods in vscode extensions
+* implement ability for yeoman-ui to call methods in vscode extensions
     * support hook for executing commands after finish
     * support open workspace in destination
     * support open readme.md file by default (with turn off setting)